YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 + 10: There is no value, but there is a subtree.
 + 11: There are both a value and a subtree.

-- If :code:`subsarray` is omitted, an empty :code:`Sequence` is passed by default, signifying that the variable name node should be referenced without any subscripts.
+- If :code:`subsarray` is omitted, an empty :code:`Tuple` is passed by default, signifying that the variable name node should be referenced without any subscripts.
 - If the underlying :ref:`ydb-data-s-st-fn` call returns an error, the function raises an exception containing the error code and message.

 .. code-block:: python